learling/boxbusiness/README.md

 sudo docker-compose -f docker-compose-test.yml up --build
 ```
 ### Server
-Start with the default ports (don't forget to adapt the domain-name):
+Start with the default ports (don't forget to adapt the domain-name, otherwise you could get a 400-status):
 ```console
 export HTTP=80
 export HTTPS=443